rkrenicki/Tandy-EX-HX-4in1/README.md

 All functions of the board are independent, no parts are shared between functions.
 If you do not want to use a specific function, you can safely omit any parts referenced with the function in the name (such as "232" for RS232).

 NOTE:  Please take careful note of part orientation.
 To optimize some trace routing, not all chips are oriented in the same direction.

+If you opt to not install the RTC, leave out RTC-U15, RTC-Y1, RTC-BT1 and its holder, and install a solder blob on JP2.

 ## Bill of Materials